 The increase in the reserve risk is the result of many lines, in particular the liability lines.
-This reflects higher volumes, for example due to the addition of business from the former Dutch carrier, while changes to methodology and a more detailed view of the business increase the risk.
+This reflects higher volumes, while changes to methodology and a more detailed view of the business increase the risk.

 To reduce this risk, the amount of the reserves are reviewed regularly and at specific points in time and the run-off results are monitored.